whyonlythakur/Clearance/README.md

 ---

-Built by [Arpit Singh](https://thakur.snapz.dev) — part of an ongoing series of small, real security tools built out of the cybersecurity Internship Under Haryana Police Gurugram Cyber Cell.
+Built by [Arpit Singh](https://thakur.snapz.dev) — part of an ongoing series of small, real security tools built out of the cybersecurity internship under the Haryana Police Gurugram Cyber Cell.